 - Personalized Words (Name, Company Name, etc.)

 - Promotional Words

-3. Test Email Body
+3. Test Email Body of our email outreach

 The email body is yet another important element of cold emails and it determines if the receivers will dwell on your email long enough to see the call-to-action (CTA)